 Apple TV is a digital media receiver made and sold by Apple.
 It is a small form factor network appliance designed to play digital content originating from the iTunes Store, YouTube, Flickr, MobileMe or any Mac OS X or Windows computer running iTunes onto an enhanced-definition or high-definition widescreen television.
 Apple TV can function as either a home theater-connected iPod device or a digital media receiver, depending on the needs of the user.
-It was first announced at a special press event in San Francisco, California on September 12, 2006, by Apple CEO Steve Jobs, and its latest version is the new Apple TV 4 that will be released in Sept.
+It was first announced at a special press event in San Francisco, California on September 12, 2006, by Apple CEO Steve Jobs, and its latest version is the new Apple TV 4 that was released in Sept.
 2015.
+According to rumors about WWDC 2016, the Apple TV 4 will get a new tvOS.

 Apple TV is a network device that allows consumers to use an HDTV set to view photos, play music and watch video that originates from an Internet media service or a local network.
 Internet media services include the iTunes Store, YouTube, Flickr, or MobileMe.
 By connecting directly to the iTunes Store, users can buy and rent movies, buy television shows, songs, albums, and music videos and subscribe to video and audio podcasts, much of the content in high definition.
 Consumers can browse and view YouTube videos and Flickr or MobileMe photo albums.
 Apple TV can also sync or stream photo, music and video content from a network-connected computer running iTunes.
 Apple TV includes enhanced remote control and AirTunes capabilities.